Learn different techniques to Merge or Concatenate multiple collections together in Java with the help of practical examples.

 The Iterables class has addAll

 method which accepts two collection arguments.
-Doing so, the method dumps second collection into the first one.
+In doing so, the method dumps the second collection into the first one.

-Note that, with this method the first collection is modified.
-That is why, our first collection is not Immutable.
-The resulting boolean value denotes if the first collection is modified or not.
+Note that, with this method, the first collection is modified.
+That is why our first collection is not Immutable.
+The resulting boolean value denotes if the first collection is altered or not.

 Concatenate Iterables using concat Method